flintlib/arb/doc/source/arb_fmpz_poly.rst

     All roots are refined to a relative accuracy of at least *prec* bits.
-    The output values will generally have higher actual precision, depending on the precision used internally the algorithm.
+    The output values will generally have higher actual precision, depending on the precision used internally by the algorithm.

     This implementation should be adequate for general use, but it is not currently competitive with state-of-the-art isolation